bensadeh/circumflex/README.md

 ## Settings

-Run `clx help` for a list of available commands and settings.
+Run `clx help` or `man clx` for a list of available commands and settings.

 A table of available flags is provided below: